Overwatered Hydrangea: How To Identify, Treat and Prevent It

 Hydrangea plants are resilient and can often be saved if they are overwatered.

-If you notice that your plant is showing signs of overwatering, it is essential to take corrective action immediately.
+If you notice that your plant is showing signs of overwatering, you must take corrective action immediately.

 The following are some tips on how to save an overwatered hydrangea plant: